Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 An entity that provides loan programs or acts as a money source for a lender.

-A three-page form that you receive after applying for a mortgage.
+Or sometimes called an LE, is a three-page form that you receive after applying for a mortgage.
 The loan estimate tells you important details about the loan you have requested.
 The form provides important information including the estimated interest rate, monthly payment, and total closing costs for the loan.

 Loan-to-Value Ratio (LTV)